electron/electron/docs/api/process.md

 ### `process.getCreationTime()`

 Returns [`number`]
-Indicates the creation time of the electron application.
+Indicates the creation time of the application.
+The time is represented as microseconds (s/1,000,000) since the Windows epoch (1601-01-01 00:00:00 UTC)

 ### `process.getCPUUsage()`